Voluntary Spectrum Incentive Auction Should Not Harm Broadcasters

 Additionally, the FCC's rules require stations to go dark on their old, pre-auction channels no more than 39 months after the auction.
 Yet, the FCC's own report found that, assuming no glitches, and without taking into account delays due to weather, mishaps, competing vendor demands or unforeseen delays, it could take 41 months or more for some broadcasters to move to new channels.
 When accounting for the number of stations that will be moving at once, and the limited number of qualified vendors and manufacturers available, some suggest the process could take much longer.

 The Fiscal Year 2016 House and Senate Appropriations reports express the opinion that the period of time and amount of money for reimbursement could be insufficient and "strongly encourages the FCC to continue to work with broadcasters to develop a reasonable framework for repacking to ensure a successful voluntary auction."

-NAB continues to support a truly voluntary spectrum incentive auction that ensures viewers retain access to local news, emergency information and quality programming, and safeguards viewers’ ability to take advantage of broadcast innovations on the horizon.
+A successful spectrum incentive auction must ensure that viewers retain access to local news, emergency information and quality programming, and safeguard viewers' ability to take advantage of broadcast innovations on the horizon.
 Broadcasters required to move to new channels should be fully compensated for the cost of such moves and be given a reasonable amount of time to relocate.

-TV stations forced to relocate should not result in involuntary capital expenses for broadcasters that Congress did not intend and many stations will not be able to afford.
-Congressional action may be needed to ensure that broadcasters are made whole for the costs of relocation and stations that are unable to meet the FCC's deadlines for completing relocation are not forced to go dark on their pre-auction channels, depriving viewers of service.
+TV stations should not be forced to foot the bill for expenses that Congress did not intend and many stations cannot afford.
+Congressional action may be needed to ensure that broadcasters are made whole for the costs of relocation and stations that are unable to meet the FCC's deadlines for moving are not forced to go dark on their pre-auction channels, depriving viewers of service.